-This is the key game of the week, with both the Bengals and Ravens fighting for playoff berths or playoff position.
+This is the key game of the week.
+The Bengals and Ravens are both fighting for playoff berths and playoff position.
 The Ravens can earn a first round bye with a win.
-Homefield advantage is still a possibility, but the Ravens will know if that’s obtainable considering that the Patriots play an early game.
+Home field advantage is still a possibility, but the Ravens will know if that’s obtainable considering that the Patriots play an early game.
 Cincinnati can snag a playoff berth with a win, and the Bengals also have a home sellout for the first time in a while.
 The Ravens won the first matchup in a high-scoring affair during Week 11.
 Light rain and cold temperatures are expected on Sunday, and that could mean a low-scoring game that is more focused in the trenches.
 With a weapon like Ray Rice and an aggressive defense, I give the edge to the Ravens against rookies Dalton and Green, who have not been put in this situation before.
 Baltimore covers, but barely.

 KP’s Pick: Baltimore

 Like the Ravens and Patriots, the Steelers have a chance at a first round bye and home field advantage.
 However, the Steelers need help for either to happen.
 In order to win the division or earn a bye, the Steelers will need a win plus a loss by the Ravens and/or Patriots.
 Meanwhile, Ben Roethlisberger is a good bet to play, depending on his ankle injury.
 Colt McCoy is likely out again with a concussion.
 The Browns kept it close with the Steelers a few weeks back, and this week have the home field advantage.
 But the Steelers have a chance at a bye, and with Baltimore playing at the same time Pittsburgh will likely not know its result.
 Expect the Steelers to put the foot on the gas, and cover on the road against the Browns.

 Kansas City Chiefs at Denver Broncos (-3.5)